syncfusion-content/maui-docs/MAUI/PDF-Viewer/Add-Remove-Modify-Annotations.md

 {% highlight c# %}
 void EditFirstAnnotation()
 {
-    //Obtain the annotation collection using `SfPdfViewer` instance.
+    // Obtain the annotation collection using `SfPdfViewer` instance.
     ReadOnlyObservableCollection<Annotation> annotations = PdfViewer.Annotations;

-    //Obtain the first annotation in the annotation collection.
+    // Obtain the first annotation in the annotation collection.
     Annotation annotation = annotations[0];

-    //Edit the annotation properties.
+    // Edit the annotation properties.
     annotation.Color = Colors.Green; //Stroke color.
     annotation.Opacity = 0.75f; // 75% Opacity

-    //Type cast to edit the properties of the specific annotation type.
+    // Type cast to edit the properties of the specific annotation type.
 Here the first annotation is a circle annotation. if (annotation is CircleAnnotation circleAnnotation)
     {
         circleAnnotation.FillColor = Colors.Red; //Inner fill color.